wader/hugo-dropbox/README.md

 access to your other files.

-To preserve dropbox configuration and data i suggest letting docker-compose take care of it or create a data only container and use `-volumes-from`.
+To preserve dropbox configuration and data i suggest letting docker-compose take care of it or create a data only container and use `--volumes-from`.